-Forced migration has been a norm in the Middle East for most of the 21st Century, according to Oxford University’s Refugee Studies Centre.
+Forced migration has been a norm in the Middle East for most of the 21st Century, according to Oxford University’s Refugee Studies Center.
 Syria’s deadly civil war has caused over 11 million instances of forced migration.
 To-date nearly 6.2 million Syrians are internally displaced, and over 5.6 million Syrians are counted as refugees.
 The Democratic Republic of Congo has the highest number of displaced people on the continent of Africa, with nearly 6 million people forced from their homes by various conflicts.
-South Sudan has been continuously plagued by war-induced migration during its short existence.
+South Sudan has been continuously plagued by conflict-induced migration during its short existence.

 6. Economic circumstances

 One of the biggest factors for migration are the economic challenges that may affect individuals in their countries of origin.
 The UN’s 2018 World Migration Report notes that this is a major driver in West Africa, where temporary and permanent migrant workers commonly relocate from countries like Niger and Mali to Ghana and the Côte d’Ivoire for more opportunities to work and support their families.
 Niger, for example, has one of the fastest-growing populations in the world (by 2050 it is expected to triple compared to 2017 figures).
 However, the country is unable to keep up with the demand for jobs as more and more Nigeriens become old enough to enter the workforce.

 Concern’s response to the world’s displacement crisis is in keeping with the Comprehensive Refugee Response Framework, approved by all 193 Member States of the United Nations in September, 2016.